 Being continuously interested in a film like My Neighbor Totoro requires this kind of childlike mindfulness.
 It’s less like a ride you can strap into and more like a place you can go.
-And this grants Totoro that elusive cinematic virtue so prized by both children and parents: rewatch value.
+This gets at an important factor for a great children’s film: rewatch value.
 You can only ride a ride so many times before the thrill wears off.
-But a child can never exhaust the possibilities of a park or a neighborhood or a forest.
-Totoro is travel and transit and exploration, set against lush, evocative landscapes that seem to extend far beyond the frame.
+But a child can never exhaust the possibilities of a park or a neighborhood or a forest, and Totoro exists in this mode.
+The film is made up of travel and transit and exploration, set against lush, evocative landscapes that seem to extend far beyond the frame.
 We enter the film driving along a dirt road past houses and rice paddies; we follow Mei as she clambers through a thicket and into the forest; we walk home from school with the girls, ducking into a shrine to take shelter from the rain; we run past endless green fields with Satsuki as she searches for Mei.
 The psychic center of Totoro’s world is an impossibly giant camphor tree covered in moss.
-The girls climb over it, bow to it as a forest-guardian, and at one point fly high above it with Totoro’s help.
+The girls climb over it, bow to it as a forest-guardian, and at one point fly high above it, with the help of Totoro.
 Much like Totoro himself, the tree is enormous and initially intimidating, but ultimately a source of shelter and inspiration.

 My Neighbor Totoro has a story, but it’s the kind of story that a child might make up, or that a parent might tell as a bedtime story, prodded along by the refrain, “And then what happened?”
 This kind of whimsicality is actually baked into Miyazaki’s process: he likes to begin animating his films before they’re fully written.
 Totoro has chase scenes and fantastical creatures, but these are flights of fancy rooted in a familiar world.
 Lots of being a kid is watching and waiting, and Totoro understands this.
 When Mei catches a glimpse of a small Totoro running under her house, she crouches down and stares into the gap, waiting.
 Miyazaki holds on this image: we wait with her.
 Magical things happen, but most of life happens in between those things—and this has a kind of gentle magic of its own.

 When Roger Ebert asked Miyazaki about the “gratuitous motion” in his films—the bits of realist texture, like sighs and gestures—Miyazaki told Ebert that he was invoking the Japanese concept of “ma.”
 Miyazaki clapped three times, and then said, “The time in between my clapping is ma.”
-This calls to mind the concept of temps morts, or dead time, in the European art cinema of the 1960s.
-Temps morts is a pause, a beat, a breath, a moment that doesn’t advance the plot.
-But far from being dead, Miyazaki’s moments of “ma” are full of life—there is a simple joy in watching his worlds move.
-In “animating”—breathing life into—a world that looks like our own, Miyazaki carries forward a spirit from the very beginning of film history.
+This calls to mind the concept of temps morts, or dead time, in the European art cinema of the 1950’s.
+Temps morts is a pause, a beat, a breath, a moment that doesn’t advance the plot; the device forces viewers to settle into the rhythm of a film.
+The very term “temps morts” almost carries a judgment in it (at least in translation), as if to imply that a film is more “alive” when it is telling a story.
+But Miyazaki’s moments of “ma” are full of life—there is a simple joy in watching his worlds move.
+In “animating” (both literally and in the sense of “bringing to life”) a world that looks like our own, Miyazaki carries forward a spirit from the very beginning of film history.

+Ever since the invention of photography, we have been trying to make pictures move.
 Film theorists like Rudolph Arnheim, Christian Metz, and André Bazin have all written about film’s pre-narrative origins.
-Siegfried Kracauer describes the dreams of early photographers Cook and Bonnelli:
+In his “Basic Concepts” essay, Siegfried Kracauer writes about the dreams of early photographers Cook and Bonnelli in 1860:

 ’We will see… landscapes,’ they announced, ‘in which the trees bow to the whims of the wind, the leaves ripple and glitter in the rays of the sun.’
 Along with the familiar photographic leitmotif of the leaves, such kindred subjects as undulating waves, moving clouds, and changing facial expressions ranked high in early prophesies.
 All of them conveyed the longing for an instrument which would capture the slightest incidents of the world about us.